safai-labs/resiliate-book/src/cli/storage.md

 ## DESCRIPTION

-AIFS Storage commands allow you to control the backend storage.
+Resiliate Storage commands allow you to control the backend storage.
 There are several storage-drivers that provide circumstantial benefits for contingent operational situations.